captainzero93/Protect-Images-from-AI-PixelGuard/README.md

 2. Click on "Protect Single Image" or "Batch Protect Images".
 3. Select the image(s) you want to protect.
 4. Choose an output directory for the protected images.
 5. Wait for the process to complete.
-A success message will appear when done.
+A success should appear when done, check the Terminal if not.

 ### Verifying Images
 1. Click on "Verify Image".